 Each participant has the right to withdraw from the study at any time.
 Withdrawn participants will not be replaced.
 Participants are not required to give a reason for withdrawal.
 The Investigator may discontinue a participant from the study at any time if the Investigator considers it necessary for any reason including:

-- ineligibility (either arising during the study or retrospectively having been overlooked at eligibility assessment) - significant protocol deviation - withdrawal of consent - if the participant refuses to do any POCTs, or if an adult (≥ 16) refuses to give a venous blood sample
+- ineligibility (either arising during the study or retrospectively having been overlooked at eligibility assessment) - significant protocol deviation - withdrawal of consent - if the participant refuses to do any POCTs,

 10.13.
 Definition of End of Study